lucianohgo/lucianohgo.com/content/book-summaries/the-making-of-a-manager/en-US.md

 - Enables the group to feel like they learned something valuable
 - Conveys key messages clearly and memorably
 - Keeps the audience's attention
-- Evokes and intented emotion
+- Evokes and intended emotion

 #### Providing Feedback

-Feedback meetings don't exist to pass or receive judgement but rather to get to the best outcome.
+Feedback meetings don't exist to pass or receive judgment but rather to get to the best outcome.

 A great feedback meeting achieves the following:

-- Gets everyone on the same page about what succes for the project looks like.
+- Gets everyone on the same page about what success for the project looks like.
 - Honestly represents the current status of the work.
 - Clearly frames open questions, key decisions, or known concerns to get the most helpful feedback.